ramonszo/zuck.js/README.md

 # zuck.js

 ## Put stories EVERYWHERE
 MWHAHAHAHA.
 Seriously.

-This script is a copy of Facebook copy of Facebook Messenger copy of WhatsApp copy of Instagram copy of Snapchat stories feature.
+This script is a copy of Facebook Stories of a copy of Facebook Messenger Day of a copy of WhatsApp status of a copy of Instagram stories of a copy of Snapchat stories.

 You can read stories from any endpoint (json, firebase, etc.) and the script will do the rest.